Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 <Link to='/docs/v2/smart-contracts/library'>Reference documentation</Link>

-The library is a contract that can be inherited from to provide access to a variety of convenience functions for fetching data and pricing.
+The library provides a variety of convenience functions for fetching data and pricing.

 ## Router

 <Link to='/docs/v2/smart-contracts/router'>Reference documentation</Link>

-The router, which inherits the library, fully supports all the basic requirements of a front-end offering trading and liquidity management functionality.
+The router, which uses the library, fully supports all the basic requirements of a front-end offering trading and liquidity management functionality.
 Notably, it natively supports multi-pair trades (e.g. x to y to z), treats ETH as a first-class citizen, and offers meta-transactions for removing liquidity.

 # Design Decisions